mad1982max/CrackYour1TI/HTML_HIGH.md

 Main purposes:

-- improve SEO by providing proper description of image for relevant ranking in web
+- improve _SEO_ by providing proper description of image for relevant ranking in web
-- provide people with disabilities with best user experience when they use screen readers or other devices
+- provide _people with disabilities_ with best user experience when they use screen readers or other devices

+# Define semantic markup.
+What are the semantic meanings for <section>, <article>, <aside>, <nav>, <header>, <footer> and when/how should each be used in structuring html markup?

+_<header>_ is used to define the header for a document or a section.
+It contains the information related to the title and heading of the related content.
+Often uses for introductory content, logo, navigation links.
+There can be several _<header>_ elements in one document.

+_<footer>_ is used to define the footer for a document or a section.
+Often it is used in the bottom of a page or a section.
+It may contains info about copyright info, contacts, sitemap

+_<nav>_ is used for navigation on the site

+_<aside>_ is used for non main information (advertisement) or it can provide information about the main content.
+But in both cases the relationship must be indirect.

+_<section>_ is used to group logically related content and create page sections (contacts, news)

+_<article>_ is specifies independent part of content that can be reuse (posts, news, blogs)